-Once the student has voluntarily declared her pregnancy in writing, and regardless of the student's choice to continue in the program with or without clinical modifications, the following actions will be taken:
+Once the student has voluntarily declared pregnancy in writing, and regardless of the student's choice to continue in the program with or without clinical modifications, the following actions will be taken:

-- A. The student will provide to the Program Director a letter from her physician stating that the option chosen is medically acceptable. - B. Program officials will counsel the student regarding the potential risks associated with fetal radiation exposure.
+- A. The student will provide the Program Director with a letter from their physician stating that the option chosen is medically acceptable. - B. Program officials will counsel the student regarding the potential risks associated with fetal radiation exposure.
 The appendix to Regulatory Guide 8.13 of the United States Regulatory Commission will be reviewed and discussed.
 Leave time for delivery and post-partum recovery will also be discussed.
 An estimated plan and timeline for program completion will be included.
-It is understood that program completion time will be impacted. - C. The Student Pregnancy Release Form will be reviewed and signed by the student.
+It is understood that program completion time will be impacted.

+- C. The Student Pregnancy Release Form will be reviewed and signed by the student.
 A copy will be placed in the student's school folder.
 A copy will be provided to the student and to the Administrative Director of MTC. - D. A fetal dosage monitoring device will be assigned to the student and required to be worn as instructed.
 It must be worn at waist level at all times (under lead aprons) to monitor fetal exposure during clinical education.
-It must be exchanged on-time as scheduled. - E. The student will limit the dose to her embryo/fetus to 0.5 REM during the entire pregnancy.
+USB readings will be required at the same 6-week intervals. - E. The student will limit the dose to the embryo/fetus to 0.5 REM (5 mSv) during the entire pregnancy.
 This is 1/10 of the dose that an occupational worker may receive in a year.